extric99/Hackintosh-Gigabyte-Z390-GAMING-X-i9-9900k-5700XT/README.md

 ## Knowning Issue
--Unlock with Apple Watch does not work (for me) -Multiple key press to wake from sleep with bluetooth (known issue with Gigabyte Gaming X or M boards)
+- Unlock with Apple Watch does not work (for me)
+- Multiple key press to wake from sleep with bluetooth (known issue with Gigabyte Gaming X or M boards)

 ## Bios Setup: